-Intracranial dissemination occurs by direct extension through the optic nerve, and its prognosis is dismal.
-Treatment for these patients includes platinum-based, intensive systemic chemotherapy and CNS-directed therapy.
+Intracranial dissemination occurs by direct extension through the optic nerve.
+The prognosis for these patients is dismal.
+Treatment includes platinum-based, intensive systemic chemotherapy and CNS-directed therapy.
 Although intrathecal chemotherapy has been used traditionally, there is no preclinical or clinical evidence to support its use.

 Treatment options for extraocular retinoblastoma (CNS disease) include the following:

 The administration of radiation therapy to these patients is controversial.
 Responses have been observed with craniospinal radiation using 25 Gy to 35 Gy to the entire craniospinal axis and a boost (10 Gy) to sites of measurable disease.

 The COG conducted a prospective study (ARET0321 [NCT00554788]) of patients with extraocular retinoblastoma, which included patients with stage IVb disease who were treated with four cycles of induction therapy (vincristine, cisplatin, cyclophosphamide, and etoposide).[Level of evidence B4] Patients who had more than a partial response were then treated with high-dose carboplatin, thiotepa, and etoposide with autologous hematopoietic stem cell support.
 Patients with residual disease after chemotherapy received radiation therapy.
 In the 20 patients with stage IVb disease, the 1-year EFS rate was 28.3%, and the OS rate was 42.1%.
 The 3-year EFS rate was 14.2%, and the OS rate was 12.3%.